stevedekorte/strvct.net/README.md

 ## Storage

-All persistence is handled automatically in Strvct.
-To support this, domain objects must declare:
+### Requirements

+Domain object classes must declare:

-- if they are persistent
+- If their instances are persistent
-- which of their properties are persistent
+- Which of their properties are persistent

-How persistence works:
+### Persistence Mechanism

+- Each persistent domain object and referenced JavaScript collection (Arrays, ArrayBuffers, Maps, Sets, Dictionaries) is:

-- each domain object has a unique persistence ID
+  - Assigned a unique persistence ID
-- each domain object is stored as a single JSON record
+  - Stored as a single JSON record

-- mutations on persistent properties cause the domain object to be queued for storage
+- Mutations on persistent properties (or collections) auto queue the object for storage

-- mutations are bundled into a transaction which is committed at the end of the event loop
+- new or updated object records are committed in a single transaction at the end of the event loop

-- on-disk automatic garbage collection on the stored object graph is performed on startup or when requested
+- Automatic garbage collection of the stored object graph occurs, on startup or when requested
-- Javascript collections (Arrays, Maps, ArrayBuffers) are stored as their own records and assigned unique persistence IDs
-- only objects reachable from the root domain object are stored
+- Only objects reachable from the root domain object are stored.
+That is, an object is not queued for storage unless it is set in a persistent property or as a member of a persistent collection.

 <!--
 - the database is a IndexedDB Object Store indexed by the Domain Object's unique ID